 Representing Cupertino, Los Gatos, Monte Sereno, Saratoga

-Before serving as a Midpeninsula Regional Open Space District Board Director, Pete served the Town of Los Gatos as a council member and mayor, planning commissioner, and hillside study committee member.
+Before serving as a Midpen board director, Pete served the Town of Los Gatos as a council member and mayor, planning commissioner, and hillside study committee member.
 Pete also helped initiate the first joint project between the Town of Los Gatos and Midpen to purchase St. Joseph’s Hill Open Space Preserve and recently advocated for a joint land purchase with Saratoga to help make the Saratoga-To-The-Sea trail possible.
 Pete has served on the Los Gatos Trails Committee, and was also a member on the Santa Clara County Transportation Commission for 10 years.

-Pete and his wife Diane are long time Los Gatos homeowners, having had two children graduate from Los Gatos schools.
-They are grown and are both teachers.
+Pete and his wife Diane are long time Los Gatos homeowners, having had two children graduate from Los Gatos schools, both of whom are now grown and are both teachers.
 As a hobby, Pete participates in road-track time trials, and instructs novice drivers.